 Looking for software to monitor employee computer activity?
-This article will compare CurrentWare’s computer monitoring software BrowseReporter to Wireshark, a free and open-source (FOSS) network protocol analyzer that is occasionally used for employee website monitoring using packet analysis
+This article will compare CurrentWare’s employee monitoring software BrowseReporter to Wireshark, a free and open-source (FOSS) network protocol analyzer that is occasionally used for employee internet usage monitoring using packet analysis

 Wireshark is a free and open-source (FOSS) network protocol analyzer.
 It lets you see intimate details of what’s happening on your network.
 It inspects individual packets in network traffic, making it a useful tool for troubleshooting and inspecting networks.

 Due to its high complexity Wireshark is a great protocol analyzer and network troubleshooting tool, but it is not very good at monitoring for long periods of time or providing basic employee internet history.